-Without government, producers have to compete, in a life that is frequently nasty, brutish and short.
-Marketing and management strategies to manage and, if possible, take control of the market are the only apparent recipes for prosperity and replication.
-But with government, an alternative route to producer prosperity is opened up - persuasion of the government to act in producers' rather than consumers' interests.
-There are three major conditions that determine the extent to which governments are likely to respond to these pressures.
+Without government, producers have to compete.
+Marketing and management strategies to manage and, if possible, control the market are the major competitive recipes for prosperity and replication.
+Otherwise, competitive advantage for atomistic producers tends to be both ephemeral and subject to conditions largely outwith producers' own control.
+However, with government, an alternative route to producer prosperity is opened up - persuasion of the government to act in producers' rather than consumers' interests.
+While the extent of government response depends on the degree of democracy and constituent pressure on policy development, there are three major conditions that determine the strength of constituent pressure for intervention.